 So how do you reduce the costs and time involved to create and edit your videos?
 That's why we invented V-Station HD.
 It changes the paradigm of your workflow from shoot to delivery to make it less expensive and quicker to get your video projects completed... and with fewer people involved.

-What is V-Station HD?V-Station HD is a "Multi-Track" Video Recording System, It is used for multi-camera video event recording or audio-visual communications presentations or lecture applications.
-It provides a revolutionary way by which video can be captured from multiple angles (operator or ISO) from up to 4 HD cameras or camcorders using multi-channel video recording technology.
+What is V-Station HD?V-Station HD is a "Multi-Track" Video Recording System, It is used for multi-camera video event recording or audio-visual communications presentations, training, observation, or lecture applications.
+It provides a revolutionary way by which video can be captured from multiple angles (operator or ISO) from up to 8 HD cameras or camcorders using multi-channel video recording technology.
 As "multi-track" implies, the recordings are synchronized to a common clock.
-V-Station HD systems record full HD 1080p60 video from up to 4 HDMI or SDI cameras simultaneously as 4 independent tracks with 2 channels of audio per track.
-This 4 channel DVR also provides synchronized playback of up to 8 videos at a time (Studio system), allows logging events as they happen or upon review.
+V-Station HD systems record full HD 1080p60 video from up to 8 HDMI or SDI cameras simultaneously as 8 independent tracks with 2 channels of audio per track.
+This 4 or 8 channel DVR also provides synchronized playback of up to 8 videos at a time (Studio system), allows logging events as they happen or upon review.
 If that were not enough, it has a built-in media asset management system (SQL database) to organiize all your clips as projects - with automatic assignment of Reels, Scenes, Shots and Take numbers.
 It provides for backup and restore of the video content and its metadata to multiple choices of backup locations local USB external drive, Local Network or file server, and over the internet to a FTP server.
 Then for delivery, the rough-cut edited reel produced by V-Station HD Studio's Multi-View AutoProducer is uploaded to your preferred video sharing site such as YouTube, or a private FTP server.
-If you're likely to take the recordings and line-cuts to a professional editing system, we've provided a seamless XML project transfer to Apple Final Cut Pro, Adobe Premiere Pro, and Vegas Pro non-linear editing systems, that can be used to make the job of the editor quick and easy using all camera footage shot on the V-Station HD Field or Studio systems.
+If you're likely to take the recordings and line-cuts to a professional editing system, we've provided a seamless XML project transfer to Apple Final Cut Pro, Adobe Premiere Pro, and Vegas Pro non-linear editing systems, that can be used to make the job of the editor quick and easy using all camera footage shot on the V-Station HD Pro4 or Studio4/8 systems.

 Why V-Station HD?In order to understand the motivation for inventing V-Station HD, its a good idea to see how the workflow from acquisition to delivery is done in a multi-camera shoot before there was a V-Station HD, and how V-Station HD changes the paradigm by automating some of the manual tasks that are done today, as well as managing all the footage shot at the time of the event, when under the control of a single system.